TobMoeller/tm-portfolio/README.md

 The `<SkillList />` component automatically generates a list of icons inside a section.
 The icons have to be inside the `src/images/icons` folder.

-It expects an Array of filenames inside the _skills_-property.
-Additionally you can add an Array of Captions (property: _skillCaptions_) for each icon (has to be the same order) and an _iconWidth_ to determine its size.
+It expects an array of filenames inside the _skills_-property.
+Additionally you can add an array of captions (property: _skillCaptions_) for each icon (has to be the same order) and an _iconWidth_ to determine its size.

 Here is an example of how to use it inside a section markdown file: